The Deposition (Raphael): The Commission

-In the early part of the 16th Century, violence among factions, mostly in the form of hand-to-hand combat, was relatively common in Perugia and other parts of Italy, such as Florence.
+In the early part of the 16th century, violence among factions, mostly in the form of hand-to-hand combat, was relatively common in Perugia and other parts of Italy, such as Florence.
 The Baglioni family were the lords of Perugia and surrounding areas, and also leading condottiere or leaders of mercenary troops.
-There was an especially bloody episode in Perugia on the night of 3 July 1500, when Grifonetto Baglioni and some angry members of the family conspired to murder much of the rest of the Baglioni family as they slept.
-According to Matarazzo, the chronicler of the family, following the bloodshed, Grifonetto's mother Atalanta Baglioni refused to give her son refuge in her home and when he returned to the city he was confronted by Gian Paolo Baglioni, the head of the family who had survived the night by escaping over the roof tops.
+There was an especially bloody episode in Perugia on the night of 3 July 1500, known as the Red Wedding, when Grifonetto Baglioni and some angry members of the family conspired to murder much of the rest of the Baglioni family as they slept.
+According to Matarazzo, the chronicler of the family, following the bloodshed, Grifonetto's mother Atalanta Baglioni refused to give her son refuge in her home and when he returned to the city he was confronted by Gian Paolo Baglioni, the head of the family who had survived the night by escaping over the rooftops.
 Atalanta changed her mind and rushed after her son, but arrived only in time to see her son being killed by Gian Paolo and his men.
 A few years later, Atalanta commissioned the young Raphael to paint an altarpiece to commemorate Grifonetto in the family chapel in San Francesco al Prato.
 Raphael took the commission very seriously, over the course of two years working on and developing his design through two phases and numerous preparatory drawings.

 This was the last of several major commissions by the young Raphael for Perugia, the home city of his master Perugino.
 He had already painted for the same church the Oddi Altarpiece (now in the Vatican) for the Baglioni's great rival family (with whom they were also intermarried), and other large works.
 The new commission marked an important stage in his development as an artist, and the formation of his mature style.
 The painting remained in its location until in 1608, it was forcibly removed by a gang working for Cardinal Scipione Borghese, nephew of Pope Paul V. In order to pacify the city of Perugia, the Pope commissioned two copies of the painting from Giovanni Lanfranco and the Cavaliere d’Arpino, and that by Arpino is still in Perugia.
 Though confiscated by the French in 1797 and exhibited in Paris in the Louvre, then renamed the Napoleon Museum, it was returned to the Galleria Borghese in 1815, except for the predella which was taken to the Vatican Museums.